-On our website, https://www.garagefloorcoating.com/, we invite our customer prospects to ask us any question pertaining to epoxy coatings in general…or any question pertaining to their specific coating project.
+On our website, https://www.garagefloorcoating.com/, we invite our customer prospects to ask us any question pertaining to epoxy, polyurethane and polyurea-polyaspartic coatings in general…or any question pertaining to their specific coating project.
 On the same website, we provide our potential customers with a “10 Important Questions” slick to help them ask the right questions (with answers) when obtaining bids from any floor coating company.

 Why is this Important?

-When seeking bids from multiple contractors, asking the right questions is critical to ensuring you hire a professional floor coating company.
-There are hundreds of contractors that install epoxy floor coatings…many are suspect.
+Because when seeking bids from multiple contractors, asking the right questions is critical to ensuring you hire a professional floor coating company.
+There are hundreds of contractors that install epoxy, ployureathane and polyurea-polyaspartic floor coatings…many are suspect.
 They’ll use low-grade products, or poorly prepare the concrete, or simply lack knowledge or technique.
 The only way to flush out a disreputable contractor is to ask questions and know what the answers should be.

-Click below to read our “10 Important Question’s” (and answers) slick:
+Click the link to read our “10 Important Question’s” (and answers) slick.

 Back to Our Customer’s Question

-This is the actual question posed by our customer prospect.
+Our customer posed this question.
 The question refers to a top coat applied to his neighbor’s garage floor that is “yellowing” where the car tires rest on the top coat.

 I am looking for an epoxy floor for my garage and shop.
-As you pointed out, a home owner should ask questions about the products being used on their floor and expect honest answers.
 My neighbor had his garage floor done a year ago with a 100% solids epoxy with the decorative flakes and they used a two part urethane top coat.